jayemko/ios-codefellows-post-application-extended/README.md

 3. Create a PostsViewController to display a collection of posts
 4. Create another controller to create a new post

-Challenge
+Challenge:

-Persist the data somehow between app launches
+- Persist the data somehow between app launches

-Use whatever type of data persistence you want (bonus for using NSKeyedArchiver/NSKeyedUnarchiver)
+- Use whatever type of data persistence you want (bonus for using NSKeyedArchiver/NSKeyedUnarchiver)